 Regulation 2 on CDM 2015 defines construction work to include “alteration, conversion, fitting out, commissioning, renovation, repair, upkeep, redecoration or other maintenance .. of a structure.”
 If you employ two or more contractors - perhaps one to put up scaffolding, and another to paint a wall - you must be clear who has the responsibilities of the principal designer and of the principal contractor.
 If you don’t, the responsibilities could default to you.
 The recent Pimlico Plumbers judgement raises a further complication.
 If your organisation asks a single contractor to do a job – say to redecorate an office building – and all the workers turn up in identical vans with logoed uniform on, can you assume they all work for that contractor?
 If it turns out they are self-employed, are you effectively employing two or more contractors?
 Now the gig economy is here, you should discuss CDM responsibilities with any contractor carrying out construction work.

 Be clear whose responsibility it is to risk assess tasks.
 Whilst you might expect the electrician contracted to do your 5-year fixed wire testing to have their own risk assessments (which you should check) the freelance electrician working as part of your facilities team might assume you are responsible for the risk assessments.
 Agree in writing whose responsibility it is to produce, and then check, risk assessments.
-An online system for sharing risk assessments within an organisation, and with contractors, can make this easier to track.
+An online risk assessments software within an organisation, and with contractors, can make this easier to track.

 Take Away Actions For Managing The Gig Economy

 Keep records (ideally online) of training for all workers (staff, freelancers and contractors).